FedSGT: Exact Federated Unlearning via Sequential Group-based Training: Experiments

 \subsubsection{Sequence Selection Method}

 We compare three sequence selection strategies—\textit{LongSeq}, \textit{MinSeq}, and \textit{AllSeq}—to understand how the choice of active sequence affects unlearning performance.
-As shown in \autoref{fig:sequence_method_unlearn}, all three strategies yield similar average performance across unlearning requests, indicating that the sequence-aware design of \method is generally robust to the specific selection rule.
+As shown in \autoref{fig:sequence_method_unlearn}, all three strategies yield similar average performance across unlearning requests, indicating that the sequence-aware design of \method is generally robust to the selection rules.

 However, the variability among strategies differs noticeably. \textit{LongSeq}, which always selects the longest remaining sequence, exhibits the largest variance: depending on how many valid modules remain in that sequence, it may perform unusually well or degrade more rapidly.
 In contrast, \textit{MinSeq} and \textit{AllSeq} provide more stable behavior, as they rely on either choosing the shortest surviving sequence or averaging over all valid sequences, both of which reduce variance during deletion progression.
+We include further discussion in~\autoref{appendix:discussion}.

 \begin{takeawaybox} \textbf{Takeaway 5:} \textit{ All sequence-selection strategies achieve similar average unlearning performance.
 LongSeq shows higher variance because relying on a single sequence can lead to either very strong or very weak outcomes, whereas MinSeq and AllSeq offer more stability.} \end{takeawaybox}